marcusdossantost/OpenEMR_testRigor_files/README.md

      ```

 5. **View Test Results:**
-   - You can view the results in the testRigor dashboard by clicking the link shown in the terminal.
+   - You can view the results on testRigor by clicking the link shown in the terminal.

 ## Additional Resources